Lavender – Lavandula Angustifolia

 The conventional method: crushed flowers and stems are rapidly distilled.

-The traditional method: cut stems and flowers are not crushed; they are collected after at least a day’s drying in the fields and then distilled.
+The traditional method: the stems and cut flowers are not crushed; they are collected after at least a day’s drying in the fields and then distilled.

-50% of the world’s lavender essential oil is produced in France.
+50% of the world’s lavender essential oil production is French.

 The properties of lavender